Lowest Prices

 Frequently Asked Questions

-Saturday is usually the day when buses are busiest, as many travelers take the bus to enjoy the weekend in Barcelona.
-If you are planning to travel on a Saturday, you should make sure to book tickets well in advance as they may sell out.
+Sunday tends to be the busiest day for buses, as many passengers take the bus to Barcelona at the end of the week.
+If you are planning to travel on a Sunday, you should make sure to book tickets well in advance as they may sell out.

 On the other hand, Wednesday is typically the least busy day for bus travel on this route.
 If you're looking for some extra space on the bus, traveling mid-week is your best bet.